 Australian army chief to meet Indonesian military leaders after spat

 Australian army chief Angus Campbell will meet Indonesian military leaders in Jakarta on Wednesday, after defence cooperation was suspended last month over "insulting" teaching material found at an Australian base.
-Campbell is due to meet Indonesian military chief, Gatot Nurmantyo and army chief of staff Mulyono, TNI spokesman Wuryanto said.
+JAKARTA: Australian army chief Angus Campbell will meet Indonesian military leaders in Jakarta on Wednesday, after defence cooperation was suspended last month over "insulting" teaching material found at an Australian base.

 Discussions